Hydraulic tappet: Disadvantages

 There are a number of potential problems with hydraulic lifters.
 Frequently, the valvetrain will rattle loudly on startup due to oil draining from the lifters when the vehicle is parked.
 This is not considered a significant issue provided the noise disappears within a couple of minutes; typically it usually lasts only a second or two.
 A rattle that does not go away can indicate a blocked oil feed, or that one or more of the lifters has collapsed due to wear and is no longer opening its valve fully.
 The affected lifter should be replaced in the latter situation.

 Hydraulic tappets require more complex and more expensive cylinder head design.
 A number of subcompact car manufacturers prefer solid valve lifters due to lower design and production cost rather than hydraulic tappets.

 Generally, hydraulic tappets are more sensitive to engine oil quality and frequency of oil changes, as carbon sludge and residues may easily lock up the tappets or block oil channels, making the clearance setting ineffective.
 This has negative impact, especially on the engine camshaft and valves due to excessive wear if the clearance setting is not working correctly.
 As mentioned, one may avoid this by using the manufacturer-recommended grade of engine oil, and by not exceeding the prescribed oil change interval.

 It is a myth that in certain circumstances, a lifter can "pump up" and create negative valve clearance.
 The engine oil pump cannot generate enough pressure to cause "pump-up".
 The problem is due to weak valve springs which permit float at high engine speeds.
 The followers attempt to take up what they see as extra clearance.
 As this speed is maintained, the lifter will continue to expand until the valve is held off its seat when it should be closed.
 Maintenance of the valve springs at the correct strength is therefore very important to avoid engine damage.

-Hydraulic lifters can also create "valve bounce" at high RPM, which is undesirable for performance uses.
+Hydraulic lifters can also create "valve bounce" or "flutter" at high RPM, which is undesirable for performance uses.